 For seven days people celebrate the rich African culture with the holiday, Kwanzaa, and from Dec.
 26, 2019, until Jan.
 1, 2020, families have the opportunity to rejoice at the annual Kwanzaa Celebration at the Charles H. Wright Museum of African American History in Detroit.

 A candle burns each day representing the seven principles of Kwanzaa.
-Tuesday, Dec.
+Thursday, Dec.
 26 is the first principle Umoja, meaning to celebrate unity in families, communities, nations and races.
 At the museum, enjoy spoken word, poetry, performances and a traditional African drum and dance to demonstrate unity.

-Wednesday, Dec.
+Friday, Dec.
 27 is the celebration of independence and self-determination with Kujichagulia.
 Drummers, dancers, poets and singers will perform

-Participate on Thursday, Dec.
+Participate on Saturday, Dec.
 28 in acknowledging Ujima, all about responsibility and collective work, and keeping the community together solving problems like family.
 Engage in a discussion about community and watch a performance with drums and dancing.

-The fifth principle Nia is about purpose and Saturday, Dec.
+The fifth principle Nia is about purpose and Monday, Dec.
 30 looks into the development of the community and acknowledging traditional greatness.
 Community performances and cultural presentations will mark the occasion.

-Sunday, Dec.
+Tuesday, Dec.
 31 brings in creativity with Kuumba.
 To celebrate, enjoy a series of performances at the museum.